-The French Dispatch is set to premier on July 6 and stars Timothée Chalamet, Bill Murray (of course), Tilda Swinton, Frances McDormand, Adrian Brody, and a whole bunch of other famous faces.
+The French Dispatch is set to premier on July 6 and stars Timothée Chalamet, Bill Murray (of course), Tilda Swinton, Frances McDormand, Adrien Brody, and a whole bunch of other famous faces.

-But before we dive into the inevitable greatness of The French Dispatch, we’d do well to familiarize ourselves with the director’s past cinematic work.
-Here are the best Wes Anderson movies that you need to watch if you haven’t yet.
+But before we dive into the inevitable greatness of The French Dispatch, we'd do well to familiarize ourselves with the director's past cinematic work.
+Here are the best Wes Anderson movies you need to watch!

 9. Bottle Rocket (1996)

 Bottle Rocket was Wes Anderson's first feature-length film, spawned from the black-and-white short film of the same name.
 Bottle Rocket wasn't only Anderson's directorial debut, but also the acting debuts of both Owen and Luke Wilson.